Rest in Peace

 A sermon based on Mark 2:23-28

-Of course, one of my college professors had a brilliant solution to both problems: Not enough rest and not enough peace.
-If he ever noticed anyone yawn or their eyelids start to droop he would loudly remind us, "Boys, wake up!
+One of my college professors had a brilliant solution to the problem of not getting enough rest and peace.
+If he ever noticed anyone yawn or their eyelids start to droop in class he would loudly remind us, "Boys, wake up!
 There's plenty of time to sleep in the grave."
 And so you see on every iconic tombstone: R.I.P.
 Rest in peace.

 But not everyone understood that rest.
 Not everyone wanted that peace.
 This morning, we hear of an encounter between some Pharisees and Jesus.
-And as we hear Jesus' response, we rejoice that through him we can rest in peace.
+And as we hear Jesus' response to their challenge, we rejoice that through him we can rest in peace.
 Our lesson is from Mark 2:23-28…

 23 One Sabbath Jesus was going through the grainfields, and as his disciples walked along, they began to pick some heads of grain.
 24 The Pharisees said to him, "Look, why are they doing what is unlawful on the Sabbath?"